mmatyas/pegasus-docs/docs/user-guide/config-files.md

 `{file.basename}` | The file name without extension (ie. until but not including the last dot) | `mygame` `{file.dir}` | The directory where the file is located. | `/home/joe/games`

 Note that the variables will be replaced as-is, without additional formatting.
-Depending on your use cases, you might need to eg. wrap them in quotes.
+You might need to eg. wrap them in quotes.

 ### Example

+Let's say you have Super Nintendo games under `C:/games/snes`.
+Then you'd create `C:/games/snes/collections.txt` with the following contents:

 ```make
 # Selects all files with the provided extension, except two games